-^{• \$27.5} million per year in sales receipts for most general and heavy construction industries;
+• \$27.5 million per year in sales receipts for most general & heavy construction industries;

-^{• \$11.5} million per year in sales receipts for all special trade contractors;
+• \$11.5 million per year in sales receipts for all special trade contractors;

-^{• \$0.5} million per year in sales receipts for most agricultural, forestry, and fishing industries.
-4In the Guangdong province economic census yearbook, innovation indicators are available for both the LME and SE groups.
-Information for the SE group in the other four provinces is constructed from ADSE and LME indicators, which are reported in respective census yearbooks.
-5According to the practice in CNBS, Chinese provinces are classified into three statistical tiers, namely Eastern, Central, and Western Regions, based on their economic development level.
-Eastern Regions in China include 12 provinces, namely Beijing, Tianjin, Hebei, Liaoning, Shanghai, Jiangsu, Zhejiang, Fujian, Shandong, Guangdong, Guangxi, and Hainan.
+&lt;sup>4 In the Guangdong province economic census yearbook, innovation indicators are available for both the LME and SE group.
+Information for the SE group in the other four provinces is constructed from ADSE and LME indicators which are reported in respective census yearbooks.

+&lt;sup>5 According to the practice in CNBS, Chinese provinces are classified into three statistical tiers, namely, Eastern, Central and Western Regions, based on their economic development level.
+Eastern Regions in China include twelve provinces, namely, Beijing, Tianjin, Hebei, Liaoning, Shanghai, Jiangsu, Zhejiang, Fujian, Shandong, Guangdong, Guangxi, and Hainan.
 Central Regions include nine provinces: Shanxi, Neimenggu, Jilin, Heilongjiang, Henan, Hunan, Hubei, Jiangxi, and Anhui.
-The remaining nine provinces are classified into the third tier Western Regions.
+The remaining 9 provinces are classified into the third tier Western Regions.
 From this perspective, a province in the Central Regions may not be located in the central part of China geographically.
-For instance, two provinces, Jilin and Heilongjiang, though classified in Central Regions, are actually located in the far northeast of China.
-The inclusion of only five regions in our data set may bring a selection bias into our estimation, which we do not think is serious because whether a region reports indicators at a three-digit SIC is largely random.
+For instance, two provinces, Jilin and Heilongjiang, although classified in Central Regions, are actually located in the far northeast of China.
+The inclusion of only five regions in our date set may bring a selection bias into our estimation, which we do not think is serious because whether a region reports indicators at three-digit SIC is largely random.